KeystoneHQ/Keystone-developer-hub/research/ethereum-qr-data-protocol.md

     signature: eth-signature-bytes
 )

-eth-signature-bytes = bytes .size 65; the signature of the signing request (r,v,s)
+eth-signature-bytes = bytes .size 65; the signature of the signing request (r,s,v)
 ```

 ## Rationale